Petrolatum and zinc oxide topical

 Petrolatum and zinc oxide topical (for the skin) is used to treat and protect skin from small cuts, scrapes, burns, and chapped or cracked skin for a short period of time.

-Petrolatum and zinc topical helps seal out wetness and is helpful in preventing diaper rash or other types of minor skin irritation.
+Petrolatum and zinc oxide topical helps seal out wetness and is used in preventing or treating diaper rash or other types of minor skin irritation.

 Petrolatum and zinc oxide topical may also be used for purposes not listed in this medication guide.